rudderlabs/rudderstack-docs/destinations/google-analytics-4.md

 # Google Analytics 4

-[Google Analytics 4](https://analytics.google.com/) (GA4, formerly known as “App + Web) is a new Google Analytics property, with different instrumentation and reports than what used to be Universal Analytics properties.
-With Google Analytics 4 property you can use it for a website, an app, or both together whereas Universal Analytics properties only support websites.
+[Google Analytics 4](https://analytics.google.com/) (formerly known as "App + Web") is a new Google Analytics property, with different instrumentation and reports than the Universal Analytics properties.
+Google Analytics 4 (GA4) can be used for a websites, apps, or both together - whereas Universal Analytics properties only support websites.

 RudderStack supports the `gtag` way of tagging in websites.

 ## Getting Started